 Why would a person see a Cardiologist?

-Individuals with symptoms such as recurrent chest pain, leg swelling, difficulty breathing or an irregular pulse may need an appointment with a cardiologist.
-The main way see Cardiologist heart specialists is by first getting a referral from one of the primary care doctors (Internal Medicine Physicians, Family Medicine Physicians or OB-GYN's).
+Individuals with symptoms such as recurrent chest pain, leg swelling, difficulty breathing, or an irregular pulse may need an appointment with a cardiologist.
+The main way patients get to see Cardiologist heart specialists is by first getting a referral from one of the primary care doctors (Internal Medicine Physicians, Family Medicine Physicians, or OB-GYNs).
 Depending upon a person's medical insurance, some patients can schedule an appointment with a Cardiologist without a referral from a Primary care Doctor.
 However, the majority of health insurance plans do require referrals for specialists, like Cardiologists via the Primary Care Physician (PCP).